mpv-player/mpv/DOCS/man/mpv.rst

 that work without values can be enabled by setting them to *yes* and disabled by setting them to *no*.
 Even suboptions can be specified in this way.

+Run ``mpv --list-options`` for a list of all mpv.conf/CLI options.

-.. admonition:: Example configuration file
+.. admonition:: Example configuration file:

     ::